mansueto-institute/datasci-workshop/git-recipes/ReadMe.md

 * GitHub command line tool: https://cli.github.com/manual/

 ### Start a new local repo (assumes there is not currently an active remote GitHub repo)
+* `mkdir /home/user/Desktop/name_of_repo` Make a project folder
+* `cd /home/user/Desktop/name_of_repo` Change directory path to the `name_of_repo` folder:
+* `git init name_of_repo` Transform the current directory into a Git repository.
+Creates a hidden directory called `.git` storing all the objects and refs that Git uses to version control
+* `touch README.md` Create the first file in the project
+* `open -t README.md` Add text to the first file
+* `git add README.md` Git isn't aware of the file so stage

+### Start a new local repo (assumes there is not currently an active remote GitHub repo)
 * Make a project folder:
 `mkdir /home/user/Desktop/name_of_repo`
 * Change directory path to the `name_of_repo` folder: